Baylor University’s Initial Concept for Care Eventually Led to an Economic Behemothby Kelly R. Smith

 This article was updated on 05/04/21.

 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a commission, which helps support the site.
 Thank you for your support.

-Today we are surrounded by so much high-tech medical apparatuses and procedures that we take them for granted.
-For example I recently had laparoscopic inguinal (groin) hernia surgery.
+Today we are surrounded by so many high-tech medical apparatuses and procedures that we take them for granted.
+For example, I recently had laparoscopic inguinal (groin) hernia surgery.
 No scalpel slashing, just 3 punctures.
 All the work was done microscopically and I was on my feet within 3 hours.
 Now, that’s good customer service.

 But it wasn’t always that way.
-More than 90% of commonly-accepted medicine did not even exist in the 1950s.
+More than 90% of commonly accepted medicine did not even exist in the 1950s.
 One of the consequences is that people, average people, not just the monied upper-crust, are living longer.
-A greater understanding about things like controlling high blood pressure adds years and quality of life.
+A greater understanding of things like controlling high blood pressure adds years and quality of life.

 The Cost of Modern Medicine

 It should come as no surprise that all this progress comes with a cost.
 In fact, it has been rising faster than any other expenditure when looked at on a national level.
 Flash back if you will to 1930–we spent $2.8 billion on health care.
 That equates to 3.5% of the gross domestic product (GDP) or only $23 per person.